eth-protocol-fellows/cohort-four/projects/portal-network-validator.md

 When _enabling validators to propose blocks_, the CL client needs to get an `ExecutionPayload`.
 Two approaches can be taken here: a) The portal client builds the block, or b) Someone else builds the block and the portal client validates it and broadcasts it (think about MEV-boost or any other form of PBS).

 When _enabling validators to attest to blocks_, things get trickier.
 To attest to a block, a normal validator would have to execute all transactions in that block... using its EL node.
+For my project, this can probably be achieved by using some [Reth](https://github.com/paradigmxyz/reth) modules as libraries, but further investigation is needed.

 To keep my project tightly scoped, I'll focus on figuring out how to enable validators to _propose empty blocks built externally_.
 Other features like attesting, building blocks, processing non-empty blocks, and serving beacon API data will be left for later.